 Environment variables are used to store the values of the frequently used parameters, that are provided to a software program at runtime.
-Setting and using such placeholders instead of specifying the required values in the app’s code each time they are needed, makes your application more portable and flexible.
+Setting and using such placeholders instead of specifying the required values in the application code each time they are needed, makes your application more portable and flexible.
 It brings even more convenience if these values may differ from one host to another.

-Jelastic also gives you the possibility to declare your own custom environment variables (user-defined parameters to be used with applications) by means of adding the needed values to a special config file and in such a way, keeping them out of the code.
-Inside this file, you can set placeholders for your folder’s names, user names, passwords, host names, IP addresses etc instead of hardcoding their values to every file they are required in.
+Each Jelastic-managed software stack is provided with a number of default variables, which display all the significant container information to help developers with application hosting.Jelastic PaaS also gives you the possibility to declare your own custom environment variables (user-defined parameters) by means of adding the needed values to a special configuration file and in such a way, keeping them out of the code.
+Inside this file, you can set placeholders for your folder names, usernames, passwords, hosts, IP addresses, etc instead of hardcoding their values to every file they are required in.